MayLivSoft/spotitySpeedExtension/README.md

 + unzip and load the folder as [unpacked extension](https://developer.chrome.com/extensions/getstarted#manifest)
 + remember to click that little refresh button on the extension page for the extension if you make code changes.
 ---
-#### ℹ️ The code is in `content-script.js` and is heavily commented
----
 ## The problem this solves:
->  The video/audio element is hidden and only referenced in spotify's encapsulated code
+>  You will gain control over the video/audio element that is hidden and only referenced in spotify's encapsulated code.

 ## This solution:
 + The code main part of the code is written in a template literal string with back quotes ---> `
 	- This allows a multilined string with double quotes and single quotes without breaking the string variable